cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 In the case of recovering from a crash, or joining the network via state sync, CometBFT will make sure the node acquires the neccessary vote extensions before switching to conensusus.

-If a node is already in consensus but falls behind, during catch-up, CometBFT if providing the node with vote extensions from past heights by storing the extensions within `ExtendedCommit` for old heights.
+If a node is already in consensus but falls behind, during catch-up, CometBFT will provide the node with vote extensions from past heights by storing the extensions within `ExtendedCommit` for old heights.

 We realize this is sub-optimal due to the increase in storage needed to store the extensions, we are